-Please refer to the NIH HIV/AIDS Research Priorities and Guidelines for Determining AIDS Funding, as research in these areas will be used to guide to which projects the CFAR funds.
+Please refer to the NIH HIV/AIDS Research Priorities and Guidelines for Determining AIDS Funding, as research in these areas will guide which projects the CFAR selects to fund.

 C. Designation of Research Mentor

 Both formal and informal mentoring processes are available to CFAR Scholar Grantees.
 Investigators interested in developing an application may choose a mentor or request one from CFAR in their letter of intent.
 Should this mentoring relationship be mutually welcome and successful, the mentor will assist the candidate through the application process, and if awarded, mentorship would continue through the completion of the award.